zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

    - **Hint:** Use `QueryHint` or `TableHintSql` to apply SQL hints for additional performance tuning.
    - **UseTableLock:** Set to `true` to lock the destination table during the insert operation, which can improve performance by reducing row-level locks and avoiding lock escalation.
 This is especially useful when inserting a large number of rows.
 - Providers Specific
+   - **OracleInsertTableHint:** Gets or sets a "INSERT" hint (for BulkInsert) for ORACLE only.
+   - **OracleSelectInsertIfNotExistsTableHint:** Gets or sets a "SELECT" hint (for BulkInsert with the option 'InsertIfNotExists') for ORACLE only.
    - **UsePostgreSqlInsertOnConflictDoNothing:** Set to `true` if you want to silently ignore any conflict that would otherwise trigger a constraint violation error, such as a duplicate key.
    - **UsePostgreSqlInsertOverridingSystemValue:** Set to `true` if you want the values provided in the `INSERT` statement to take precedence over any default values defined at the database level for system columns.
 This is useful when you need to insert explicit values for columns like timestamps that are normally managed by the database.
    - **UsePostgreSqlInsertOverridingUserValue:** Set to `true` if you want the values in the `INSERT` statement to override any user-defined default values set at the database level.
 This is helpful when you want the application's data to take priority — especially during automated or bulk inserts.